rust-lang/rfcs/text/0000-rustdoc-types-maintainers.md

 # Motivation
 [motivation]: #motivation

 [`rustdoc-types`](https://crates.io/crates/rustdoc-types) is a crate published on crates.io.
-It is used by users of the unstable [rustdoc JSON](https://github.com/rust-lang/rust/issues/76578) backend to provided a type representing the output of `rustdoc --output-format json`.
+It is used by users of the unstable [rustdoc JSON](https://github.com/rust-lang/rust/issues/76578) backend to provide a type representing the output of `rustdoc --output-format json`.
 It's published on crates.io to be used by out-of-tree tools that take rustdoc-json as an input.
 E.g:

 | Name | Purpose |
 |--|--|